 Rent – Your rent expense is another overhead cost that is not included in cost of revenue.

 Phone Service – The phone bill will arrive each month whether you sell 100 widgets or 1,000,000 widgets; therefore, it is not to be considered part of your cost of revenue.

 Utilities – Now this might be up for debate because your utilities might go up or down based heavily upon your sales volume, but even if you did not sell any product or service next week wouldn’t you still turn the lights on?
 Wouldn’t you still heat or call your office building?
 In general your utilities are not considered as past of Cost of Goods Sold or Cost of Revenue.

 Cost of Revenue Per Unit

-Once you have determined which expenses to include in cost of revenue, you should come up with your cost of revenue per unit.
+Once you have determined which expenses to include in the cost of revenue for a service company, you should come up with your cost of revenue per unit.
 Cost of Goods Sold per unit and Cost of Revenue per unit is the model we use with our ProjectionHub application.

-Essentially you need to breakdown each expense that your cost of revenue is comprised of into a unit cost.
+Essentially you need to break down each expense that your cost of revenue is composed of into a unit cost.
 For example: